tauhidnabi/tauhidnabi.github.io/_pages/about.md

 Through my work, I aim to develop tools and analytics that enhance decision-making, foster equitable broadband deployment, and inform policies that advance <span style="color:MediumSeaGreen">digital equity</span> in the internet and telecommunications sector.

 <span style="font-size:14px;color: red;"><b>I am actively seeking summer internships for 2025 (with the possibility of extending into Fall 2026) in the fields of Data Science and Internet Measurement.
 I am eager to apply my skills, tackle industry challenges, and continue learning.
-If you're interested in collaborating, feel free to email me at tauhid.eecs@gmail.com.</b></span>
+If you're interested in collaborating, feel free to email me at</b></span> [tauhid.eecs@gmail.com](mailto:tauhid.eecs@gmail.com).

 # News